How schools can hire teachers who are not UK or Irish nationals.

 Overseas teachers can apply for a Skilled Worker visa up to 3 months before they start work in the UK under the following conditions:

 - you, as the employer, are a licensed Home Office employer sponsor and have offered the overseas teacher a teaching job

 - the overseas teacher can speak, read, write and understand English

-- the role pays at least £20,480 or the relevant minimum rate for teachers in England, whichever is higher (minimum rates for teachers are on the Get into Teaching website) - if the role is part-time, pro-rata rates will apply as long as the salary is at least £20,480 a year
+- the role pays at least £20,480 or the relevant minimum rate for teachers in England, whichever is higher (minimum rates for teachers are in the School teachers’ pay and conditions document 2021 and guidance on school teachers’ pay and conditions) - if the role is part-time, pro-rata rates will apply as long as the salary is at least £20,480 a year

 Become a licensed sponsor